TikhonJelvis/RL-book/chapter2/chapter2.md

 ### Formal Definitions for Markov Processes

 Our formal definitions in this book will be restricted to Discrete-Time Markov Processes, where time moves forward in discrete time steps $t=0, 1, 2, \ldots$.
-Also for ease of exposition, our formal definitions in this book will be restricted to state spaces that are [countable](https://en.wikipedia.org/wiki/Countable_set).
-A countable set can be either a finite set or an infinite set of the same cardinality as the set of natural numbers (uncountable sets are those with cardinality larger than the set of natural numbers, eg: the set of real numbers).
+Also for ease of exposition, our formal definitions in this book will be restricted to sets of states that are [countable](https://en.wikipedia.org/wiki/Countable_set).
+A countable set can be either a finite set or an infinite set of the same cardinality as the set of natural numbers, i.e., a set that is enumerable (uncountable sets are those with cardinality larger than the set of natural numbers, eg: the set of real numbers, which are not enumerable).
 This book will cover examples of continuous-time Markov Processes, where time is a continuous variable (this leads to stochastic calculus, which is the foundation of some of the ground-breaking work in Mathematical Finance).
-This book will also cover examples of state spaces that are uncountable.
-However, for ease of exposition, our definitions and development of the theory in this book will be restricted to discrete-time and countable state spaces.
-The definitions and theory can be analogously extended to continuous-time or to uncountable state spaces (we request you to self-adjust the definitions and theory accordingly when you encounter continuous-time or uncountable spaces in this book).
+This book will also cover examples of sets of states that are uncountable.
+However, for ease of exposition, our definitions and development of the theory in this book will be restricted to discrete-time and countable sets of states.
+The definitions and theory can be analogously extended to continuous-time or to uncountable sets of states (we request you to self-adjust the definitions and theory accordingly when you encounter continuous-time or uncountable sets of states in this book).

 \begin{definition}
 A {\em Markov Process} consists of: